Iraq War

 The primary rationale for the invasion centered around false claims that Iraq possessed weapons of mass destruction (WMDs) and that Saddam Hussein was supporting al-Qaeda.
 The 9/11 Commission concluded in 2004 that there was no credible evidence linking Saddam to al-Qaeda, and no WMD stockpiles were found in Iraq.
 These false claims faced widespread criticism, in the US and abroad.
 Kofi Annan, then secretary-general of the United Nations, declared the invasion illegal under international law, as it violated the UN Charter.
 The 2016 Chilcot Report, a British inquiry, concluded the war was unnecessary, as peaceful alternatives had not been fully explored.
 Iraq held multi-party elections in 2005, and Nouri al-Maliki became Prime Minister in 2006, a position he held until 2014.
 His government's policies alienated Iraq's Sunni minority, exacerbating sectarian tensions.

 The war led to an estimated 150,000 to over a million deaths, including over 100,000 civilians, with most occurring during the post-invasion insurgency and civil war.
-The war had lasting geopolitical effects, including the emergence of the extremist Islamic State, whose rise led to the 2013–17 War in Iraq.
-The war damaged the US' international reputation, and Bush's popularity declined.
+The war had lasting geopolitical effects, including the emergence of the extremist Islamic State, whose rise led to the 2013–2017 War in Iraq.
+The war damaged American international reputation, and Bush's popularity declined.
 UK prime minister Tony Blair's support for the war diminished his standing, contributing to his resignation in 2007.

+Among the international law justifications for the Iraq War offered by the United States were the inherent right of anticipatory self-defense and prior authorization by the Security Council.